waelhasan/pronumjs/README.md

 ### Usage

-Using it is realy simple, just import the convert function, and use it
+Using it is realy simple, just import the convert function, and use it, by passing the number as a number or a string:

 ```js
 const { convert } = require('pronumjs');